We are moving to a "Waiting List" style adoption. Click on LIST for details.

 Food blocks should make up 90% of their diet.

-Sprouted mung beans are also a hit.
+Sprouted mung beans are also a huge hit.
 They just require soaking in water for 24-36 hours.
 We use a colander set inside a bowl.
 Fill the bowl with water to soak, drain, rinse, repeat.
 Once you see sprouting, place a small bowl upside down in the large bowl and set the colander of barely sprouted beans on top of the platform to drain.
-Leave it on the counter and you'll have sprouted the next day that you can store covered in the fridge.
+Leave it on the counter and you'll have sprouts the next day that you can store covered in the fridge.

 Not all treats work for rats, as they have a sensitive digestive system.
 What can be eaten by guinea pigs and chinchillas can kill a rat.
 Alfalfa, dried beans and corn, hay, and artichokes can build up in their digestive tract and kill them because they cannot pass the fibrous material.
 Read ingredients on treats because even if there is a picture of a rat, or it says the treats are for rodents, that does NOT mean it is really okay.
 Even Oxbow, the maker of the #1 commercial rat food (small flat triangle food pellets) uses alfalfa in treats.